-Trinity School of Medicine offers a Doctor of Medicine (MD) degree upon successful completion of the foundations of medicine curriculum, clinical clerkships, and the required NBME and USMLE exams.
+Trinity School of Medicine offers a Doctor of Medicine (MD) degree upon successful completion of:

 The foundations of medicine program is uniquely designed to offer Trinity students an affordable, hands on and individualized MD program with the necessary training and knowledge to prepare them to serve as leaders in the healthcare system.
 The academic success of Trinity's students is critical to achieving our mission, which is why our student learning approach is at the forefront of our academic model.

 Student Learning Approach

 - Construct courses and clerkships to focus on the competency based objectives.

 - Utilize the appropriate tools to ensure that students meet those required objectives.

 - Administer exams that assess student preparation, participation, critical thinking skills, and knowledge application.